trunk-io/docs/check/configuration/supported/prettier.md

 # Prettier

-Prettier is a formatter for JavaScript.
+Prettier is a formatter for CSS, SCSS, Javascript, JSON, Markdown, Typescript, GraphQL and YAML.

 You can enable the Prettier plugin with